Trackage/trip/README.md

 ## Converting data

-Trip objects can be imported directly from types defined in packages `adehabitatLT`, `amt`, `eyetrackeRdata`, `mousetrap`, `sf`, and `sp`.
+Trip objects can be imported directly from types defined in packages `adehabitatLT`, `amt`, `ctmm`, `eyetrackeRdata`, `mousetrap`, `sf`, and `sp`.
 When these formats do not have time or trip-grouping values they may be declared by name.
 A generic data frame may be converted to trip by organizing the x, y, time, ID columns in order, or by a combination of row grouping with x, y, time columns.
 All other data are retained in the obvious way.

 Trip objects can be used to create other data types defined by `adehabitatLT`, `amt`, `sf`, `sp`, `spatstat`, and this is possible for